vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 In some cases, activity related to GrimoireLab may start in repositories outside the GrimoireLab project.
-In that case, if the developers collaborating in those repositories want, they can inform GrimoireLab of their progress, and propose coordianted actions (such as definition of APIs).
+In that case, if the developers collaborating in those repositories want, they can inform GrimoireLab of their progress, and propose coordinated actions (such as the definition of APIs).
 However, they will be considered external projects until the moment they are accepted as repositories in GrimoireLab, via an action vote.